 The day started with an early breakfast.
 We were picked up by the driver and our guide at 7 a.m.
 We first picked up a Dutch couple from their hotel before continuing our trip to the ferry crossing in Banjul.
-Watching the ferry approach Banjul was a real experience: there was so many people, so many colors, and so much noise.
+Watching the ferry approach Banjul was a real experience: there were so many people, so many colors, and so much noise.
 The time was about 10 a.m. when we were on the other side of the river, in Barra.
 Both the ferry and Barra were bustling with people.
 From Barra, we continued to the Senegalese border.
 On the way, we saw crowded local buses, children singing, goats, cows and a lot of mango trees.
 I had never expected mango trees to be so big.
 The border crossing was chaotic but quick.
-Our guide handled the paperwork, we got our passports stamped, and the journey continues into Senegal.
+Our guide handled the paperwork, we got our passports stamped, and the journey continued into Senegal.
 Suddenly all the signs were in French.

 The drive from the border to Fathala is not long.
 Once there we used the bathrooms before we were greeted by our guide.
 Then she jumped into our car and started to tell us about the reserve, pointing out different animals and giving us information about them as they passed.
 The rhino was extremely calm, the giraffes were a curious bunch.
 The warthogs seemed so happy and cheerful and zebras are so incredibly cute.
 We also saw some giant elands, the largest species of antelopes.